Kansas Gov. Laura Kelly signs bill to poach Kansas City Chiefs, Royals from Missouri

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Kansas Gov. Laura Kelly signs bill to poach Kansas City Chiefs, Royals from Missouri appeared first on Rhode Island Current.
+The post Kansas Gov. Laura Kelly signs bill to poach Kansas City Chiefs, Royals from Missouri appeared first on Oklahoma Voice.